LudovicRousseau/pyscard/smartcard/doc/user-guide.rst

     > A0 C0 00 00 1A
     < 00 00 00 00 7F 10 02 00 00 00 00 00 0D 13 00 0A 04 00 83 8A 83 8A 00 01 00 00 90 0

-A card connection observer's update methode is called upon card connection event, with the connection and the connection event as parameters.
+A card connection observer's update method is called upon card connection event, with the connection and the connection event as parameters.
 The `CardConnectionEvent
 <http://pyscard.sourceforge.net/epydoc/smartcard.CardConnectionEvent.CardConnectionEvent-class.html>`_